 - Babies and children may vomit without discretion – anytime, anywhere, over anybody or anything!

-- Doctors may consider a milk protein sensitivity in a child who vomits
+- Doctors may consider milk protein sensitivity in a child who vomits.

 - Vomiting is only one sign of reflux.
 Babies and children with ‘silent’ reflux may have any number of signs of reflux; however, they may not vomit.
 This can make it more difficult to diagnose.

-- Parents may sometimes hear the baby reflux, but see no evidence of it.
+- Parents may sometimes hear the baby’s reflux, but see no evidence of it.

 - Medical intervention can still be necessary and the same complications can arise as in other forms of reflux.

-- Babies and children may suddenly start crying while feeding or after the feed without any other obvious cause for the crying, or they may grimace or make a screwed up face like they tasted something bad.
+- Babies and children may suddenly start crying while feeding or after the feeding without any other obvious cause for the crying, or they may grimace or make a screwed-up face like they tasted something bad.

 - Irritability can cover such signs as screaming, whinging, crying, fussiness and inconsolable behaviour which can last for various periods of time (it can seem endless).
 Crying/screaming can be sudden.